apache/fury/docs/protocols/java_object_graph.md

 information to avoid the cost of writing it for every elements.
 Specifically, there are four kinds of information which will be encoded by elements header, each use one bit:

-- Whether track elements ref, use first bit `0b1` of header to flag it.
+- If track elements ref, use first bit `0b1` of header to flag it.
-- Whether collection has null, use second bit `0b10` of header to flag it.
+- If collection has null, use second bit `0b10` of header to flag it.
 If ref tracking is enabled for this element type, this flag is invalid.
-- Whether collection elements type is not declare type, use 3rd bit `0b100` of header to flag it.
+- If collection elements type is not declare type, use 3rd bit `0b100` of header to flag it.
-- Whether collection elements type different, use 4rd bit `0b1000` of header to flag it.
+- If collection elements type different, use 4rd bit `0b1000` of header to flag it.

 By default, all bits are unset, which means all elements won't track ref, all elements are same type,, not null and the actual element is the declare type in custom class field.